-I am sharing 15 reasons they would happily subscribe to you and what to do to get this massive following.
+I am sharing 11 reasons they would happily subscribe to your blog and what to do to get this massive following.

 1. Powerful Giveaway

-Check some of the free resources I have and they bring me, 20-30 new subscribers, every day.
+Check some of the free resources I have and they bring me, 20-30 new email subscribers with my blog, every day.

 Where to place this giveaway?

 Some of the best performing places are to put it at the end of your blogpost, top of your blog sidebar if you have one, a peel-out on your blog/site’s corner.
 Hello bars are proved to work amazingly well to pitch your resources.
 You may try an exiting pop-up.
 A lot of bloggers use entry pop-up which seems to annoy new visitors.
 There is no harm in trying out what works for you.

 All 3 are important to ensure repeat visits from your readers.

 ..
 It must be unique and offering something more or different than thousands of other posts on the similar subject.

 ..
 And you must be consistent in publishing new content.
 Your consistency is the reason why people would subscribe to you.

 Note that consistency is different from frequency.
 It’s more important to stick to publishing once a week than starting with daily publishing for a while and stopping it one day altogether.
 Look at your bandwidth and time and stick to a publishing routine so you get more new blog subscribers come looking for great posts on your blog.